OPEN PUBLICATION | PUBLIC CATALOG RECORD

 Governance & Results Where governance meets the kill chain.

-The Vertical Alignment Principle, the Five-Layer Stack, Cross-Theatre Propagation, and the simulation architecture, tested event by event against the most complex multi-domain conflict of the algorithmic age.
+What happens when the equation meets the real world?
+Volume II tests the framework against the empirical record: the Vertical Alignment Principle, the Five-Layer Stack of doctrine through architecture, Cross-Theatre Propagation, and the simulation methodology, evaluated event by event against the most complex multi-domain conflict of the algorithmic age.
+8,415 simulation runs and 101 publicly reported battle accounts inform the findings.

 FILE III · SYNTHESIS